 However, if you’re an artist or a bar owner, designing your menu can be done through these steps:

-4. Add graphics: Add relevant, appropriate graphics especially when you want to highlight signature drinks such as the British ale.
+Add relevant, appropriate graphics especially when you want to highlight signature drinks such as the British ale.
 Graphics are also great to use in depicting flavors and the food on the bar menu.
-Try using blocks of color or a border in highlighting certain specialty items which bar regulars may miss if they’re so focused on the entrees.
+Try using blocks of color or a border in highlighting certain specialty items which bar regulars may miss if they’re so focused on the entries.

 Tips in Designing A Bar Menu